Using an air to water or geothermal heat pump on your project?

-Low mass, super quick responding, low water temperature panels
+WBI Low mass, super quick responding, low water temperature panels are perfect for hydronic heat pumps

 WBI radiant panels require a lower supply water temperature to meet loads than other common radiant distribution, resulting in higher hydronic heat pump capacity/higher COP.
 Plus, the faster response time of our low-mass, aluminum-clad panels reduces pick-up time.